What Are The User Activation Rate Benchmarks for SaaS? The Answer Will Surprise You!

 From the table above you can quickly infer that if a 25% increase in activation contributes to a 34% increase in MRR in 12 months, activation affects MRR by the factor of x 1.34 – compared to x1 for acquisition and only x 0.3 for referrals.

-And this is actually the fairly simple part.
+Measuring user activation is a fairly simple part.

-In other words, how many out of each 100 new users are activated in a given time point?
+In other words, how many users out of 100 sign-ups are activated in a given time point?

 Challenges with calculating user activation rate